Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Keeping tabs and handling decommissioned assets

 Asset management also helps with the disposal of old assets.
-This ensures that all equipment is properly disposed of when it reaches its end-of-life date or when it becomes obsolete.
+This ensures proper disposal of all equipment when it reaches its end-of-life date or becomes obsolete.

 Configuration management